SergSmith64/firebase-project/README.md

 7. use method "createUserWithEmailAndPassword", look at the Network in DevTools, and get an error 400.

 8. Use firebase.auth().signInWithEmailAndPassword() - use to enter the site

+9. do the logic: if authorization works, I output: Hello